ccweerasinghe1994/Node.-js---Springer-Sebastian/Docs/1 Basic Principles/readme.md

   - [1.8 Summary](#18-summary)

 ## 1.1 The Story of Node.js
+To help you better understand what Node.js is and how some of the development decisions came about, let's explore the history of the platform.
 ### 1.1.1 Origins
+Node.js was originally developed by Ryan Dahl, a PhD student in mathematics who thought better of it, abandoned his efforts, and instead preferred to travel to South America with a one-way ticket and very little money in his pocket.
+There, he kept his head above water by teaching English.
+During this time, he got in touch with PHP as well as Ruby and discovered his affection for web development.
+The problem with working with the Ruby framework, called Rails, was that it couldn’t deal with concurrent requests without any workaround.
+The applications were too slow and utilized the CPU entirely.
+Dahl found a solution to his problems with Mongrel, a web server for applications based on Ruby.

+Unlike traditional web servers, Mongrel responds to user requests and generates responses dynamically, where otherwise only static HTML pages are delivered.

+The task that actually led to the creation of Node.js is quite trivial from today’s point of view.
+In 2005, Dahl was looking for an elegant

+way to implement a progress bar for file uploads.
+However, the technologies available at the time only allowed unsatisfactory solutions.
+Regarding file transfers, HTTP was used for relatively small files, and File Transfer Protocol (FTP) was used for larger files.
+The status of the upload was queried using long polling, which is a technique where the client sends long-lived requests to the server, and the server uses the open channel for replies.
+Dahl’s first attempt to implement a progress bar took place in Mongrel.
+After sending the file to the server, it checked the status of the upload using a large number of Asynchronous JavaScript and XML (AJAX) requests and displayed it graphically in a progress bar.
+However, the downside of this implementation was Ruby’s single-threaded approach and the large number of requests that were required.

+Another promising approach involved an implementation in C. Here, Dahl’s options weren’t limited to one thread.
+However, C as a programming language for the web has a decisive disadvantage: only a small number of developers are enthusiastic about this field of application.
+Dahl was also confronted with this problem and discarded this approach after a short time.

+The search for a suitable programming language to solve his problem continued and led him to functional programming languages such as Haskell.
+Haskell’s approach is built on nonblocking input/output (I/O), which means that all read and write operations are asynchronous and don’t block the execution of a program.
+This allows the language to remain single-threaded at its core and doesn’t introduce the problems that arise from parallel programming.
+Among other things, no resources have to be synchronized, and no problems are caused by the runtime of parallel threads.
+However, Dahl still wasn’t fully satisfied with this solution and was looking for other options.
 ### 1.1.2 Birth of Node.js
 ### 1.1.3 Breakthrough of Node.js
 ### 1.1.4 Node.js Conquers Windows